Skip to main content

 Assets

 Assets are files that workflows can reference, such as text, images, and other media.
-Rather than embedding file contents directly in context (which can bloat the database), store assets separately and reference them.
-Assets are also reusable, so the same asset can be used by or passed into multiple workflows.
+Rather than embedding file contents directly into context (which can bloat the database), store assets separately and reference them by AssetRef.
+Depending on their scope, assets can be reused across workflows, reused across conversation turns, or kept private to a single run.

 AssetRef